 Cue more social media outrage.

 What’s most outrageous is just how many thousands of people seem to still think it’s literally a permanent name change, missing the joke completely and ranting about what a stupid decision that is.
-In the process, many of them becoming consciously aware and talking about the International House of Pancakes for the first time in years, if ever.
+In the process, many of them became consciously aware and talking about the International House of Pancakes for the first time in years, if ever.
 Mission accomplished.

 Even the most unaware consumer understands the sacredness of a corporate logo and the hundreds of millions spent in designing, building recognition, fighting trademark infringements tooth & nail, etcetera.
-Which is exactly why these stunts work, by shaking up consumers’ mental status quo and calling extra attention to the thing no longer there.
+This is exactly why these stunts work, by shaking up consumers’ mental status quo and calling extra attention to the thing no longer there.
 It’s a great PR strategy – tailor-made for social media, easy to grasp and inexpensive to execute especially since most of the corporate logo changes are in only pixels and don’t exist IRL.

 In case you’ve forgotten some of the other corporate logo switcheroos that have happened this year, let’s recall some of the better ones: